Can I take course X even though I lack prerequisite Y?

 - a course that is an exclusion to the one you wanted to take and is likely equivalent, or

 - a course that you can take by correspondence at another institution.
-(Please note that you'll need to receive permission from the Faculty of Arts and Science to take a course at another institution.)
+(Please note that you'll need to receive permission in advance from the Faculty of Arts and Science to take a course at another institution.)